 M. worked as a hair stylist in Honduras.
 One day on her way home from work, M. witnessed gang members killing a young man.
 Shortly after, people unknown to M. came to her home and beat her badly.
 M. made a police report, but everyone in M.'s town told her she had days to leave before something else happened to her.
 M. believes that the beating is connected to the police report she made, and that the people who attacked her are connected to the gang.
 Fearing for her life and for the life of her daughter, M. fled Honduras with C. in early 2019.
 NIJC timely filed M.'s asylum application with the immigration court.
 The venue in M. and C.'s case was recently changed, and they have not yet been scheduled for a future hearing at the Chicago Immigration Court.
 All affidavits and supporting materials to their case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-39. A. is a young man from Guatemala.
-A.'s merits hearing is on June 3, 2021.
-A. speaks Spanish and lives in a northwest suburb of Chicago, Illinois.
-(17-0121636)
+41. O. is a woman from Uganda.
+Her first Master Calendar Hearing has not been scheduled.
+She speaks English and lives in a western suburb of Chicago, Illinois.
+(20-0141767)